jbg/cloud-seed/README.md

 cloud-seed exists because it is often necessary to provide some "seed" data to an otherwise-ready-to-run image: some values should not be baked into the image due to them varying from server to server.

+Existing solutions like cloud-init go far beyond this basic requirement, with the ability to install packages, run scripts, modify network configuration, modify partitioning and more.
+All of these goals can be achieved in a safer and more repeatable way either during the image build process or through appropriate configuration contained within the image, in combination with values provided via cloud-seed where necessary.

-## Installation
+## Building from source

-Installation is currently possible with `cargo`.
-Pull requests to add packaging scripts are welcomed.

 ```
-cargo install cloud-seed
+cargo build --release
+cp target/release/cloud-seed $IMAGE_ROOT/usr/bin/
+cp cloud-seed.service $IMAGE_ROOT/usr/lib/systemd/system/
 ```

+Pull requests to add packaging scripts are welcomed.

 ## User data format